Information and privacy

 - Information that may harm a law enforcement matter (this includes bylaw enforcement matters)

 - Information that may harm the financial interests of the City or other public body

-When an individual makes an FOI request to the City, their personal information is protected and isn’t made public.
+When an individual makes an FOI request to the City, their personal information is protected on a "need to know" basis and isn’t made public.

 Collection of personal information